Image 1 of 7

 During this course, we’ll walk through a chronological history of Hypnosis- one of the most fascinating, confounding, miraculous, fraudulent, mystical, medicinal, and entertaining subjects on Earth- by considering the biographies of seven of the most influential characters to dominate and define the field.
 These seven men together not only shape how hypnosis would come into vogue and stay in culture as therapeutic intervention, psychosocial stagecraft, and cause célèbre, they represent much of how we understand the mind and the vocabularies we use to speak about out interior lives to this day.

-We will examine and evaluate the lives of each of the character’s above and explore their
+We will examine and evaluate the lives of each of these characters and explore their

 • Upbringing & education